-Although traditional dental x-rays emit minimally low amounts of radiation, and many precautions are taken to protect patients from unnecessary exposure, some patients may still be apprehensive when taking dental X-rays.
-Traditional dental x-rays are also time consuming and usually extend the amount of time a patient must spend in the dental chair.
-That’s why Long Family Dental uses digital radiography, a high-tech replacement for traditional dental x-rays, which significantly reduces radiation exposure and produces high quality images instantaneously.
+Although traditional dental x-rays emit minimally low amounts of radiation and many precautions are taken to protect patients from unnecessary exposure, some patients may still be apprehensive when undergoing dental X-rays.
+Traditional dental X-rays are also time-consuming and usually extend the amount of time a patient must spend in the dental chair.
+That’s why Long Family Dental uses digital radiography, a high-tech replacement for traditional dental X-rays, which significantly reduces radiation exposure and produces high quality images instantaneously.

-The digital radiography process is different than traditional dental x-rays.
+The digital radiography process is different than traditional dental X-rays.
 With digital radiography, the doctor will use a digital sensor to capture images of your teeth.
 The digital sensor is electronic and connected to a computer.
-Once the digital x-ray is taken, the image is projected onto a screen inside the exam room for the doctor to immediately review.
+Once the digital X-ray is taken, the image is projected onto a screen inside the exam room for the doctor to immediately review.
 There’s no need to wait for film development to begin your diagnoses.
-Digital images can also be easily manipulated for prioritized viewing, and easily stored and transmitted for insurance or referral purposes.
+Digital images can also be easily manipulated for prioritized viewing and conveniently stored and transmitted for insurance or referral purposes.

 Intraoral cameras have been in use for over twenty years but are constantly upgraded to provide higher quality images.
-Intraoral cameras have become an essential tool for any modern dental practice.
-The intraoral camera is an extremely useful tool in diagnoses for the doctor and is ideal for educating the patient.
+They have become an essential tool for any dental practice.

-Dental cone beam computed tomography (CT) is a special type of x-ray machine used in situations where regular dental or facial x-rays are not adequate.
-Dental cone beam CT is commonly used for treatment planning of orthodontic issues.
-It is also useful for more complex cases that involve:
+Dental Cone Beam computed tomography (CT) is a special type of X-ray machine used in situations where regular dental or facial X-rays are not adequate.
+Cone Beams are commonly used for treatment planning of more complex cases, such as the following:

-Instead of the traditionally messy putty impressions needed to complete a tooth restoration, Long Family Dentistry now uses intraoral scanners, like the new 3M True Definition Tooth Scanner.
-The intraoral scanner allows precise dental impressions to be taken and stored digitally.
+Instead of the traditionally messy putty impressions needed to complete a tooth restoration, Long Family Dentistry now uses intraoral scanners, like the new True Definition Tooth Scanner.
+This state-of-the-art technology allows precise dental impressions to be taken and stored digitally.
 Today, intraoral mapping technology with three-dimensional scanning of the mouth is required for many restoration procedures and orthodontic treatments.
-These scanners can deliver highly accurate full color digital impressions of your teeth in a matter of minutes.
+These scanners can deliver highly accurate, full color digital impressions of your teeth in a matter of minutes.